Michael21107/Realistic-Callouts/README.md

 --------

 ## Terms
 You can use and edit this code to your liking.
 Don't ever claim it to be your own, and provide credit if you use this code for your project.
-You are not allowed to reupload the exact same code.
+You are not allowed to reupload the same code.